-Sanibel Island is about 45 minutes from Fort Myers, Florida.
+Sanibel Island is located about 45 minutes from Fort Myers, Florida.
 So if you fly into the Fort Myers and rent a car, you and your family can easily be exploring this island in no time.

 The island of Sanibel is nestled in a chain of barrier islands off of the West coast of Florida.

-It is a hidden gem of sorts that is kept free of the touristy things that are all over the state.
+It is a hidden gem of sorts that is kept free of the touristy things that are found all over the state.

-Things to do on Sanibel Island
+What are the best things to do on Sanibel Island?

 First off, Sanibel Island is a very small, some might even say tiny, barrier reef island in the Gulf of Mexico.
 My family loves to spend time at the beach in the Gulf, the waves are calmer and well, we love it.

 There is so much to do when visiting Sanibel, even though it is a small island it packs a lot of punch.